stormpath/stormpath-documentation/source/quickstart.rst

 .. only:: php

-  The Stormpath PHP SDK installs through `composer <http://getcomposer.org>`_.
-After installing this on your system, navigate to your project folder in your terminal and run:
+  The Stormpath PHP SDK installs through `Composer <http://getcomposer.org>`_.
+After installing this on your system, navigate to your project folder in the terminal and run:

   .. code:: console